-PAM50 (Prosigna®) is a tumor profiling test that helps show whether some estrogen receptor-positive (ER-positive), HER2-negative breast cancers are likely to metastasize (when breast cancer spreads to other organs).
+PAM50 (Prosigna®) is a test that helps show whether some estrogen receptor-positive (ER-positive), HER2-negative breast cancers are likely to metastasize (spread to other organs).

 Tumor profiling

 Every cell in your body has genes that contain the blueprints (genetic code) for your body.
 Similarly, every cell in a breast tumor has genes.
-These genes contain the blueprints for the tumor.
+These genes contain the blueprints for the cancer.

 PAM50 (Prosigna) testing